Library Tutorials

 Indicate that you are interested in a VR session; our staff will let you know if your request is approved or denied (requests are usually only denied if our staff is unavailable at your requested time).

-Please note: Beginning September 5, 2023, we will no longer approve VR reservations for Saturdays.
+Please note: We do not accept VR reservations for Saturdays.
 We are making the choice to leave that day open for long recording sessions.

 Request a VR Session